endevver/mt-plugin-content-wizard/README.md

   the contents of that field will be used as the asset label.
 * `wizard_complete_text` - optionally supply some text (instructions, perhaps)
   to users at the end of the wizard, after the new asset has been saved.
+* `republish` - specify a comma-separated list of Index template identifiers to be republished when the wizard is completed.
 * `order` - if more than one wizard is defined, specify the order they should appear in with this key and integer values.
 This is useful if one wizard is most-used because on the Select a Wizard screen the first wizard is